-A method of testing in which one set of users is shown a new version of a site or page, usually incorporating a different asset such as a banner, advert or call to action, while another set is shown the original version, in order to track which version is more successful at converting users.
+A method of testing in which one set of users is shown a new version of a site, page, email or ad, usually incorporating a different asset such as a banner, image, or call to action, while another set is shown the original version, in order to track which version is more successful at converting users.

 Monitoring the performance of a website – where traffic has come from and what users are doing.
 A piece of code is inserted into web pages that tracks user behaviour.
 There are a lot of different tools for doing this but Google’s tool, Google Analytics, is one of the most common.